Billy Mitchell: Death

 On February 19, 1936, Mitchell died in New York City at Doctors Hospital of a coronary occlusion.
 He had been admitted to the hospital on January 28.
 He was 56 years old.

 Mitchell was buried at Forest Home Cemetery in Milwaukee, Wisconsin.
 None of Mitchell's children from his first marriage attended the funeral.
 His widow, Elizabeth, later married Thomas Bolling Byrd, the brother of Virginia governor Harry F. Byrd Sr. and explorer Richard E. Byrd.

 Mitchell's son, John Lendrum Mitchell III, enlisted in the Army on October 10, 1941.
-Promoted to first lieutenant in the 4th Armored Division, and stationed at Pine Camp, NY (now Fort Drum), he died from a blood infection on October 27, 1942.
+Promoted to first lieutenant in the 4th Armored Division, and stationed at Pine Camp, New York (now Fort Drum), he died from a blood infection on October 27, 1942.
 He was buried at Arlington National Cemetery.
 Mitchell's first cousin, the Canadian George Croil, went on to secure an autonomous status for the Royal Canadian Air Force and in 1938 became its first Chief of the Air Staff.